tonyroberts/hawundasmart/README.md

 The easiest way of finding your local username and password for the Hub Switch is to use a network traffic capture app on your device that you used to set up and configure the Hub Switch.

 One example you can use is the iPhone app `HTTP Traffic Capture`.
 This installs a VPN on your phone, allowing you to capture traffic between your phone and the Hub Switch.

+Start capturing traffic in the traffic capture app, then switch to the WundaSmart app and perform some action that will send a request to the Hub Switch such as changing the temperature in a room.
+Then switch back to the traffic capture app and look at the captured traffic for any HTTP requests from your phone to your Hub Switch.

+There can be a delay between performing an action in the WundaSmart app and it sending traffic to the Hub Switch, so wait a minute or two before stopping the traffic capture if you don't see any requests immediately.

-Start capturing, then do something in the WundaSmart app, then look at the captured traffic and find the basic auth Authorization header.
-This can be decoded into `username:password` using any online base64 decoder such as https://decodebase64.com.
+In the captured HTTP request, look at the headers and find the basic auth Authorization header.

+Once you have the basic auth Authorization token from the request headers, you will then need to decode it using any online base64 decoder such as https://decodebase64.com.
+The decoded string will be in the form `username:password`.

 ## Tested Hardware